Your Trading Plan is ESSENTIAL to your success as a trader. Failure to implement a trading plan is the number one reason I see traders fail.

 Learning how to manage a trade can be just as difficult as when to get in a trade.

 Having a precise set of rules you follow once in a trade is essential.
-Again we want to have a plan while we still have objectivity.
+Again, you want to have a plan while you still have objectivity.
+Once you enter a position you will lose some of your objectivity.
 Define precisely when you will take profit and where your stop will be.

 I personally have several take profit strategies I use.
-It varies based on market action. (chop vs. strong trend)
+It varies based on what order flow in a given market is telling me.

-Money management is a key component to a successful trade plan and typically the rule that is broken the most by new traders.
+Money management is a key component to a successful trade plan and typically one of the rules that is broken by new traders.

 Losing trades are inevitable.
 Your money management needs to define not only what you will risk per trade but also what you will do in the event of a large drawdown.